SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Cache/ReadMe.md

 	>	Add some sort of 'memoize' module
 		Think about memcached.
 To some extent, however, LRUCache and TimedCache already replicate this functionality.

+	>	Maybe just document a pattern for memoizing using these cache techniques?

+	>	PROBABLY add a front-end to memcached!!!
+Maybe it look like a stroika cache object!